 All staff are required to complete the national e-learning Feedback and Complaints training modules.
-The table below shows that 626 (94%) members of staff had completed the e-learning modules at the end of March this year.
+The table below shows that 656 (98%) members of staff had completed the e-learning modules at the end of March this year.

-In addition to the online modules, a complaints awareness session formed part of the induction programme for all new staff.
-This was put on hold during the pandemic and it is hoped will be resumed in due course.
-Meantime, student nurses continue to receive an awareness session on complaints as part of their induction programme.
+In addition to the online modules, a complaints awareness session formed part of the induction programme for all new staff and student nurses.